 - Continue adding small amounts of peroxide until you have a thick paste.
 This paste should never be gritty.

 - Brush with the hydrogen peroxide/baking soda toothpaste for two minutes, always brushing gently in circular motions.
-Leave the mixture on teeth for a few minutes after.
+Leave the mixture on your teeth for a few minutes after.

 - Rinse off toothpaste by swishing toothpaste, much like a mouth rinse.